+Vaccination is the surest way to protect against getting the flu.
 Get your flu shot every year to protect yourself and help keep the flu from spreading to others.

-All people age 6 months and older who want to reduce their risk of getting sick should get a flu shot.
+Everyone age 6 months and older who wants to reduce the risk of getting sick should get a flu shot.

 The viruses may change after the flu shot is made.
 Even if this happens, you will still get some protection from the flu shot.

 VA doesn't vaccinate family members of Veterans or VA staff.
 If they would like to get a flu shot, check the flu shot locator on Flu.gov.

 When is the best time to get a flu shot?

 Get a flu shot in the fall as soon as it's available, so you are protected the entire flu season.
 You will need to get a new flu shot every year to protect yourself from the flu viruses circulating that season.

 Contact your nearest VA health care facility to check vaccine availability.

 How long does it take before I am protected?